inlieuoffun/inlieuoffun.github.io/README.md

  - `audio-file`: The direct URL of the episode audio file [string]
  - `summary`: A brief summary of the episode [string, optional].
 If this is provided, it is shown in the Episode Log.
+ - `tags`: A list of category tags for episode content [array of string].
+   These tags are not currently show, but can be used to filter episodes.
  - `links`: A list of related hyperlinks [optional].
 Shown on the Episode Log.
  - `special`: If true, cosmetically flag this episode as interesting in the Episode Log.